bzuraik/SVG_Parser/README.md

 # SVG_Parser
 - A full-stack CRUD application that parses SVG files through XML and displays various location properties
-- Implementing a dynamic frontend with jQuery that allows the user to log into a MySQL database and store information related to the SVG files.
+- Implemented a dynamic frontend with jQuery that allows the user to log into a MySQL database and store information related to the SVG files.
 (MySQL part is under progress)
-- Integrating the full C backend with Node.js through the ffi-napi library.
+- Integrated the full C backend with Node.js through the ffi-napi library.